Consumer Information

 This information is posted in accordance with Sec.
 18004(a)(1) and Minority Serving Sec.
 18004(a)(2) of the 2020 CARES Act.

 - ºÚÁÏÕýÄÜÁ¿ is accredited by the .
-Information on this organization is available on the ºÚÁÏÕýÄÜÁ¿C web site under the Office of Institutional Effectiveness or at ºÚÁÏÕýÄÜÁ¿C's Accreditation Site.
+You can learn more about ACCJC on ºÚÁÏÕýÄÜÁ¿C's website under the Office of Institutional Effectiveness or by visiting our Accreditation page.

 - Accrediting bodies for programs offered by ºÚÁÏÕýÄÜÁ¿C are as follows: